 Southwestern willow flycatchers typically arrive on breeding grounds between early May and early June (Ellis et al. 2008, Moore and Ahlers 2009), with the males generally arriving first.
 The males establish and defend their territories through singing and aggressive interactions.
 These territories tend to get smaller once a breeding pair is established.
 Breeding territory size is not consistent and can vary widely depending upon differences in population density, habitat quality (including vegetation density and food availability), and nesting stage (Sogge et al. 2010).
-Both sexes can breed beginning in their second year (Sogge et al. 2010).

 Willow flycatchers are generally considered monogamous during the breeding season (Sedgwick 2000); however, some populations have a relatively high degree of polygyny (i.e., a male having more than one breeding female in its territory).
 Polygynous males generally have two females in their territory, but up to four have been recorded (Sogge et al. 2010).
 Willow flycatchers usually begin building nests within a week or two after pair formation.
 Eggs can be present as early as mid-May but more often are laid in late May to mid-June.
-Chicks can be hatched from late May through early August and typically fledge from mid-June through mid-August.
+Chicks can be hatched from late May through early August and typically fledge from mid-June through mid-

+August.
 The later fledglings are often the result of re-nesting attempts.
-Breeding adults generally leave the breeding grounds in early to mid-August but may stay later if they fledged young late in the season (Sogge et al. 2010).
+Breeding adults generally leave the breeding grounds in early to mid-August but may stay later if young are fledged late in the season (Sogge et al. 2010).